 A. Prior Marriages BY U.S. CITIZEN SPOUSE Without Immigration Filings

 If the U.S. citizen was previously married to someone of the opposite sex, but the marriage did not result in any immigration filings (for example, if you were both U.S. citizens), then the most typical potential issue will be whether the officer will suspect if you are truly gay due to your prior participation in a heterosexual marriage.
+We do not consider this to be a proper line of inquiry, but officers do have wide discretion on what to ask about during an interview.

 If your prior marriage was recent, it is possible that it may draw the attention of the USCIS officer.
 However, the sensitivity training the USCIS officers receive should help demonstrate to them that people are often bisexual or have other legitimate reasons to have married someone of the opposite sex.